London SE1 9PX

 We strongly recommend that you travel to the National by public transport if you can, especially at the weekend: there are temporarily fewer spaces in the car park beneath the building.
 Other information regarding travelling to the National by car or taxi can be found in the relevant section below.

-Inside the National Theatre, the Box office is currently located in the foyer of the temporary theatre on the Ground Floor.
+Inside the National Theatre, the Box office is now located in its permanent new home, the Sackler Pavillion on the Ground Floor.
 The Lyttelton Cloakroom is next to the Bookshop on the Ground Floor.
 Toilets are currently only available on Level 1 of the Lyttelton Theatre.

 Please allow extra time to navigate the building and locate facilities; staff will be happy to assist you.